 Who

-I am a PhD student in the Witt Lab at the University of New Mexico using natural history collections, field biology, and computation to broadly address the ecological and evolutionary implications of diverse trait-environment associations.
+I am a PhD candidate in the Witt Lab at the University of New Mexico and a wildlife biologist at Los Alamos National Laboratory.
+I use natural history collections, field biology, and computation to broadly address the ecological and evolutionary implications of diverse trait-environment associations.

 Research